96.1% from the United States

 Accreditation and Enrollment Reports

-The College is accredited by The Higher Learning Commission and is a member of the North Central Association.
+The College of St. Scholastica is accredited by the Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.
 Review our full list of accreditation and enrollment reports below.

 Complete Enrollment Information